breylaude/blog/_posts/2023-04-12-no-further-details.md

 (* 23 6)
 69
 ```

 {: .box-note}
-note that the set need not be every step of a single evaluation, the following also is part of the same NFD set:
+Note that the following is included in the same **NFD** set as the following, so there's no need to include every step of a single evaluation:

 `(- 70 1)`

-### the point is
+### The point is

-i liked this idea for a few reasons, but the reason for this post is because it lets me complain about computers and software yet again.
+I liked this idea for several reasons, but the main reason I'm writing this post is to use it as an opportunity to vent my frustrations about software.

-it feels to me like all the “““progress”““, specifically in the modern web, fails to be meaningful improvement in the sense that we arent really changing the NFD groups that the technology claims to improve.
+In my opinion, all of the so-called *progress*, particularly with regard to the modern web, falls short of actually improving the NFD groups that the technology claims to improve.

-we still use the internet to do a few basic things:
+We still use the internet to do a few basic things:

-- send messages to each other
+- Send messages to each other
-- distribute files
+- Distribute files
-- view media
+- View media

--
-and rather than find efficient and context focussed ways of doing so, we end up just building… larger and larger expressions that evaluate to the same thing, and claim that because its more complex for the average person to understand, its “progress”.
+And instead of coming up with effective, context-focused methods to accomplish this, we just keep creating ever-larger expressions that amount to the same thing, calling it "progress" because it's harder for the typical person to understand.

-we still claim that “operating system improvement” is reinventing (or many times, building yet another abstraction layer on top of) the same empty signifiers of what people expect in an operating system.
+We continue to assert that *"operating system improvement"* consists of repeatedly creating an additional abstraction layer on top of the same meaningless signifiers of what users should expect from an operating system, or reinventing them.

-we keep building up, rather than building different.
+Rather than building something different, we just keep building.

-### fin
+### Fin

-im just tired of seeing the latest new thing being some massively bloated piece of software that requires a corporation in the middle and ever more powerful computers, just to impliment the same functionality that we’ve had forever.
+I'm simply sick of seeing the newest technology to be some incredibly bloated piece of software that needs a corporation in the middle and ever-more-powerful computers to implement features that have been around for ages.

-im tired of people being trained in the same tools industry decided is the fad this month and never trying something truly unique.
+I'm sick of seeing people trained in what the same tool industry decided is this month's fad and never trying anything truly unique.

-i want to find new normal form designators, and have that uniqueness being a virtue in of itself.
+I wish to find new Normal Form Designators and make their distinctiveness a positive attribute in and of itself.

 `C-c C-x`